 Meanwhile, when you verify your mailing lists online, the data is stored in your web account, so no viruses or computer hardware failures can harm it.
 At the same time, any online service can suffer data leaks or system glitches, so making a reserve copying should be regularly done in this case as well.

 In spite of all the merits, the truth is that excessive use of desktop verifiers puts your IP reputation at risk.
 Email servers may take multiple verification requests for spam attack and return false-positive or false-negative verification statuses.
 In the worst case scenario, your IP may get blacklisted by anti-spam databases.
 Of course, there is an option to mask the real IP with a proxy, but again, this involves extra efforts and cost added to each verified email.

 1. Snov.io Verifier is an online multi-step tool that checks email addresses for correct syntax and formatting, domain name, and MX record for validity as well as pings each email with a simple technical request to authenticate if it exists on the server.
 You can verify your mailing lists both by uploading them or using an API solution.
 Below you can see a detailed email validation report:

 2. BriteVerify Email Verifier is another SaaS-based tool that verifies mailing lists in three steps: syntax check, domain validation, and email pinging.
 It's a drag-and-drop solution you can use both for a bulk mailing list verification or via API for a real-time check.

-3. Correct.email Verifier is a web-based tool for mailing lists of all sizes, which provides bulk email verification.
-Here’s how the results of verification look like:
+4. Correct.email Verifier is a web-based tool for mailing lists of all sizes, which provides bulk email verification.
+Here's how the results of verification looks: